 Lidl’s Speyside Ben Bracken is bottled at 40% and retails anywhere between £16 and £20, depending on the time of year.

 Smell: Malt, honey, apple… Straw.
 Caramel and toffee.
 Cinnamon.
 Wee bit of oak.

 Taste: Orange, apple, pear… Malt and honey.
 Muesli.
 Toffee, butterscotch (Werther’s Original!)… Cinnamon and a wee bit of ginger.

-A lovely wee Speyside dram that does the simple stuff well.
+It’s a nice wee Speyside dram that does the simple stuff well.
 Sure it’s only 40% but there’s a fullness of flavour that no sub-£20 bottle has any right to display.
-Lidl are quite simply knocking it out the park of late and whilst more than a year has been lost to the Covid-19 pandemic. businesses have been decimated, jobs lost and the need for a bargain never greater, it’s reassuring to know that Lidl will see you right for a decent drop forless than £20.
+Lidl are quite simply knocking it out the park of late and whilst more than a year has been lost to the Covid-19 pandemic, businesses have been decimated, jobs lost and the need for a bargain never greater, it’s reassuring to know that Lidl will see you right for a decent drop for less than £20.